Rajat-T/OJ-Problem-Editorial-Downloader/README.md

   --version, -v         show program's version number and exit
 ```

-## 🤖 LLM Training Optimization
+## 🤖 LLM Training Optimization (Optional)

-The generated PDFs are specially optimized for machine learning training with:
+When using the HTML renderer with `--llm-optimized`, PDFs are optimized for training with:

 1. **Semantic Markers**: Content sections are clearly labeled with markers like `[PROBLEM_TITLE]`, `[INPUT_FORMAT]`, etc.
 2. **Structured Format**: Consistent organization across all platforms